shilpay25/node-react-mongo/README.txt

 ctrl+ o - save to file
 ctrl+ x - exit

-run command exit to exit the container
+run command exit in bash terminal to exit the container